DarrenJCoxon/aad-introduction/BMAD.md

     - Always use numbered lists for choices
     - Process commands starting with * immediately
     - Always remind users that commands require * prefix
+    - MANDATORY STAGE GATE: Never permit a transition to PRD or Architecture phases without a finalized Project Brief from the Analyst.
 commands:
   help: Show this guide with available agents and workflows
   agent: Transform into a specialized agent (list if name not specified)